 I would agree that liquid soap is more convenient overall, but the ingredients used and waste that comes with it aren't my jam...I've been using solid dish soap (in conjunction with a dishwasher) for a few years now and I love it!
 I find that solid dish soap cleans just as well as liquid and my hands don't get super dried out.

-I'll go over the options we carry in the shop!
+I'll go over the current options we carry in the shop!
 Keep reading to learn more and see if making the switch from liquid to solid dish soap is right for you!

-1) First up are the bars from Make Nice Company!
 Make Nice is based in Vancouver, BC and is Leaping Bunny certified cruelty-free, palm oil-free and free from fragrances.
 Bars are available in regular and charcoal which contains activated charcoal for an extra deep clean.
 Each bar replaces about 3 bottles of dish soap and they also have an XL bar which replaces about 8 bottles.
 The XL bar is only available in the regular version.

 These bars can be used to remove laundry stains, and spot clean around the house too!